Hamid-Ba/heart-disease-project/README.md

 # heart-disease-project
- Predicting heart disease using machine learning with given datas,\n If you look at to heart-disease.csv (datas) , you'll figure it out it is a classification problem.\n my tools to solve this problem are :
+ Predicting heart disease using machine learning with given datas, If you look at to heart-disease.csv (datas) , you'll figure it out it is a classification problem. my tools to solve this problem are :
     -  Pandas
     -  Numpy